javiplav/personal-assistant-demo/personal_assistant_demo/README.md

 - "What time is it?"
 - "What's today's date?"
 - "What timezone am I in?"

+### Weather Queries (requires OpenWeatherMap API key)
+- "What's the weather like in San Francisco?"
+- "Is it raining in London right now?"
+- "What's the temperature in Tokyo?"

 ### Complex Multi-step Queries
 - "What's the weather in Paris and add a task to pack an umbrella if it's going to rain"